 Consider joining the on-farm network

 There are lots of great opportunities to get involved in an on-farm program, if you are interested.
-Options in Manitoba and Saskatchewan are provide below.
+Options in Manitoba and Saskatchewan are provided below.
 Research programs and priorities that Alberta Canola is involved with are on their website.

 Alternatively, you can conduct an on-farm trial on your own farm by yourself.
 The Quick tips for on-farm trials Canola Watch fundamentals article will provide basic steps for effective on-farm trials, as well as links to data collection sheets and simple statistical evaluation tools, if you’re interested.